aliciapaz/my-moms-kitchen/README.md

 - Clone this repository using the link above (click on the 'code' button)
 - Open a terminal and `cd` to the cloned repository
 - Run `npm install`
+- Run `npm run build`
 - Open a live server in your preferred browser to explore `dist/index.html`

 ### Usage

-- Click on the tabs on the menu to check out the content in each section
+- Click on the tabs on the menu to check out the content in each section!

 ### Deployment